Ancestral Lineage Healing Intensive

 These sessions are a blend of teaching, direct visioning and trance work (often with drumming), sharing in small break-out groups anchored by trained supporters, main group dialogue, and other elements of ancestor-focused ritual, such as offering practice, song, and prayer.
 There are no prerequisites, however, prior experience with ritual and personal healing are helpful.

 The lineage healing intensive closely follows the first nine chapters of Ancestral Medicine: Rituals for Personal and Family Healing as participants connect and partner with ancestral guides to support any among the dead still in need of assistance.
-Note, this book is also available in French.
 Our signature online course Ancestral Lineage Healing also follows the steps of the lineage healing process, and these are the fundamental steps that practitioners are trained to guide in individual session work.

 The process itself originated from years of in-person events, and there is an alchemy to multi-day group ritual that is unlike any of the other approaches to the work.

-The intensive will be guided in English with options for small breakout groups led by supporters fluent in French and English.
-In the main group space, we intend to provide “whisper translation” as needed for a small number of primarily French-speaking participants.
+The intensive will be guided in English with options for small breakout groups led by supporters who are fluent in Spanish.
+In the main group space, we intend to provide “whisper translation” as needed for primarily Spanish-speaking participants.
 After registration everyone will be asked about their language needs, and if there is a strong need for full, live translation services, we can likely arrange for this.
-We are committed to this offering being accessible to French-speaking people.
+We are committed to this offering being accessible to Spanish speakers.

 Our core values and ethics affirm full inclusivity for people of diverse genders, ancestries, religious orientations, and other factors that can lead to exclusion and harm.
-Robust scholarship and reduced cost options aim to support financial access especially for people of such demographics.
+Robust scholarship and reduced cost options aim to support financial access.

 This approach is experiential, rooted in an ethic of kindness, and welcoming to people of diverse ancestries and any spiritual background (or lack thereof).
 Consistent with our organizational core values, intensives are rooted in feminist, decolonizing, anti-racist, LGBTQ-friendly, class-aware, Earth-honoring ethics.